realworldocaml/book/other-notes/02-intro.md

 ## OCaml as a calculator

-We're going to start off by introducing you to OCaml using the OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them immediately.
+We'll start our introduction to OCaml with the OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them immediately.
 When you get to the point of running real programs, you'll want to leave the toplevel behind, but it's a great tool for getting to know the language.

 Let's to spin up the toplevel and open the `Core.Std` module, which gives us access to Core's libraries.
 Then we can take the toplevel